gohugoio/hugo/content/getting-started/basic-usage.md

 technology, but it’s the first to do it right.

 The combination of Hugo’s insane build speed and LiveReload make crafting your content pure joy.
-Virtually instantly after you hit save your rebuilt content will appear in your browser.
+Your updated content appears virtually instantly in your browser as soon as you save your changes.

 ### LiveReload